awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-managed-instances-advanced-reverting.md

 ## Reverting to the standard\-instances tier \(AWS CLI\)<a name="systems-manager-managed-instances-advanced-reverting-cli"></a>

-The following procedure shows you how to use the AWS Command Line Interface \(AWS CLI\) to change all on\-premises servers and VMs in your hybrid environment to use the standard\-instances tier in the specified AWS account and Region\.
+The following procedure shows you how to use the AWS Command Line Interface to change all on\-premises servers and VMs in your hybrid environment to use the standard\-instances tier in the specified AWS account and Region\.

 **To revert to the standard\-instances tier using the AWS CLI**

 1. Open the AWS CLI and run the following command\.

 ------
-#### [ Linux ]
+#### [ Linux & macOS ]

    ```
    aws ssm update-service-setting \